What is WSS & History of the Tri/Quad

 What will the money raised be applied towards?

 The WSS Foundation Kids Triathlon is a perfect mix of fun, exercise, and promotion of inclusiveness.
-Your child’s participation in the event and seeking out sponsorships recognizing their accomplishments on June 12th will not only be self-rewarding, but will provide a sense of community involvement while helping a tremendous cause.
+Your child’s participation in the event and seeking out sponsorships recognizing their accomplishments on May 31st will not only be self-rewarding, but will provide a sense of community involvement while helping a tremendous cause.